-During this season the museum grounds become rich of cherry flower trees.
-You can enjoy a different variety on the cherry blossom viewing trail by the Residence of Hachirouemon Mitsui, as well as on Yamanote Street, and by the Police Box at the Mansei Bridge.
+During this season, the museum grounds become rich in cherry flower trees.
+You can enjoy a different variety on the cherry blossom viewing trail by the Residence of Hachirouemon Mitsui, as well as on Yamanote Street, and by the Police Box at the Manseibashi Bridge.

 Edo-Tokyo Open Air Architectural Museum Access and other information

 From Shinjuku, take either the JR Chuo Line to Musashi-Koganei Station, or the Seibu Shinjuku Line to Hana-Koganei Station.
-From either station, the park is a 5-10-minute ride or 15-30 minute walk.
+The park is a 5-10-minute ride or 15-30 minute walk from either station.

 The museum has plenty of maps and brochures in English.
-The buildings also have descriptions in English, and what's more, a number of volunteers and guide staffs in the structures themselves speak English.
+The buildings also have descriptions in English, and what's more, a number of volunteers and guide staff in the structures themselves speak English.

-If you'd like to have a guided tour, you'll need to book (only by phone) it at least 15 days in advance (although the earlier the better), and make sure that at least one of the English-speaking volunteers is available for the dates you'll be there.
-(Note that a guide cannot be guaranteed to be available for the date you prefer.)
+If you'd like to have a guided tour, you'll need to book (only by phone) it at least 15 days in advance (although the earlier, the better), and make sure that at least one of the English-speaking volunteers is available for the dates you'll be there.
+(Note that a guide cannot be guaranteed to be available for your preferred date.)

 April-September: 09:30am - 05:30pm